ctolan/ctolan.github.io/_posts/2018-10-08-PowerShell-Lambda.md

 <ScriptBlock>               /{{=$null}, {=$null}, {=$null}, {=$null}}
 ```
 {% endraw %}
-I thought ok maybe I dont have everything that they assumed I would have, I should install the AWS PowerShell module and try to connect with those functions to check if it is me, the lambda functions of what.
+I thought ok maybe I don't have everything that they assumed I would have, I should install the AWS PowerShell module and try to connect with those functions to check if it is me, the lambda functions of what.

 ```powershell
 Install-Module -Name AWSPowerShell -AllowClobber